lilywang1988/academic-kickstart/content/publication/super_spy1/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Source Themes Conference*
+publication: In *American Association for the Advancement of Science*
-publication_short: In *STC*
+publication_short: In *Science*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Cloning through seeds has potential revolutionary applications in agriculture, because it would allow vigorous hybrids to be propagated indefinitely.
+However, asexual seed formation or apomixis, avoiding meiosis and fertilization, is not found in the major food crops.
+To develop de novo synthesis of apomixis, we crossed Arabidopsis MiMe and dyad mutants that produce diploid clonal gametes to a strain whose chromosomes are engineered to be eliminated after fertilization.
+Up to 34% of the progeny were clones of their parent, demonstrating the conversion of clonal female or male gametes into seeds.
+We also show that first-generation cloned plants can be cloned again.
+Clonal reproduction through seeds can therefore be achieved in a sexual plant by manipulating two to four conserved genes.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Duis posuere tellus ac # convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes